PulseDL-II: A System-on-Chip Neural Network Accelerator for Timing and Energy Extraction of Nuclear Detector Signals: System-on-Chip Accelerator Design ( )

-In the \emph{PulseDL-II} accelerator, other enhancements include: broadcasting/multicasting input feature maps and kernels to multiple AUs, optimizing the (temporal) adder tree with the partial sum accumulator, adding function blocks for bias addition and activation, and a whole new implementation of the mapping mode coordinator for different layers, etc.
+In the \emph{PulseDL-II} accelerator, other enhancements include: broadcasting/multicasting input feature maps and kernels to multiple AUs, optimizing the (temporal) adder tree with the partial sum accumulator (which solves the \textbf{issue (iii)}), adding function blocks for bias addition and activation, and a whole new implementation of the mapping mode coordinator for different layers, etc.